10.5 Youth workers

 Specific standards and criteria for youth workers

-There are no minimum qualification standards for publically funded youth workers or for volunteer/unpaid youth workers.
+There are no minimum qualification standards for publicly funded youth workers or for volunteer/unpaid youth workers.
 However, in 2017, occupational standard and catalogue of standards of professional knowledge and skills have been approved for youth workers.
 Youth worker as a vocation/occupation has been recognised as part of the National Vocational Qualification System and with it, part of the Vocational Education and training system in Slovenia.
 The occupational standards established at the national level are compared with candidates’ acquired knowledge and experience.
 Occupational competences of youth workers defined in the occupational standard (poklicni standard) are (youth worker is able to):

 - plan, implement and evaluate youth programmes in cooperation with young people;